sgerner/backup-agent/README.md

 - `REMOTE_PATH`: The path on the remote server to store the backups (defaults to `/backup`).
 - `BACKUP_SCHEDULE`: A cron expression for the backup schedule (defaults to `0 2 * * *` - 2 AM daily).

+## Manual Backup

+To manually trigger a backup, you can access the `/backup` endpoint of the application in your browser.
+For example, if your application is running at `http://myapp.caprover.my-domain.com`, you can trigger a backup by visiting `http://myapp.caprover.my-domain.com/backup`.

 ## Deployment

 1.  **Create a new app in CapRover.**